At a recent event, I was allowed just one slide to present an approach to strategic foresight.

 I would love to see more people and more communities being equipped with tools, or given the opportunity to develop tools, which help them to stretch their sense of what lies ahead – including in ways which they find uncomfortable – precisely so that their understanding of the present is enriched and expanded, supporting them in making wiser decisions, however tough those decisions might be.

-That’s nothing to do with better tomorrows – except in the sense that any good which awaits us will come from making the wisest possible decision today.
+That has nothing to do with better tomorrows – except in the sense that any good which awaits us will come from making the wisest possible decision today.